tjleing/2018-ACM-ICPC-SoCal-Regional/README.md

 Postmortem:

-(it's basically two week late, so take it with a grain of salt)
+(it's basically two weeks late, so take it with a grain of salt)

 Going into the competition we though it was going to be 10 questions, so we split the initial reading 3-4-3, with Victor reading the first segment, Sean reading the middle, and me reading the end.
 It was actually 11, so I just took the last four instead.